 Buying a house is a major commitment.
-Before you begin shopping for properties or comparing mortgage options, you need to make sure you're ready to be a homeowner.

-If you have not done so already, start saving for your down payment (usually 20% of the purchase price) far in advance of buying.
+Before you begin shopping for properties or comparing mort-gage options, you need to make sure you're ready to be a homeowner.
+If you have not done so already, start saving for your down payment (usually 20% of the purchase price) in advance of buying.
 And, keep in mind that buying a home comes with additional expenses, so at least six months before you start shopping for a home, be sure to save 2-5% of the purchase price to cover closing costs.

-A good place to begin is by calculating your debt-to income(DTI) ratio.
+A good place to begin is by calculating your debt-to income (DTI) ratio.
 Look at your current debts and income and consider how much money you can reasonably afford to spend each month on a mortgage payment.

-Homeownership also comes with several costs that you do not need to worry about while renting.
-You will need to pay property taxes and maintain some form of homeowners insurance.
+Homeownership also comes with several costs that you have not needed to worry about while you have been renting.
+You will need to start paying property taxes and maintain some form of homeowners insurance.
 Factor these expenses into your household budget when you decide how much house you can afford.

-Below is a review of some od the major expenses related to a purchase and how much you might want to save for them.
+Below is a review of some of the major expenses related to a purchase and how much you might want to save for them.

 Other key definitions are outlined for your information as well.